The real difference

 The bottom line

-Choose Workato if your workflows are simple, your AI needs are minimal, and you value a polished recipe experience over architectural flexibility.
+Choose Workato if your workflows are simple and linear, your AI needs are minimal, you value a polished recipe experience, and you don’t need high concurrency, real-time debugging, or long-running workflows.

-Choose Tray.ai if you need builder flexibility for real enterprise workflows, a native AI agent + MCP governance story that ships today, and predictable pricing through renewal.
+Choose Tray.ai if you need builder flexibility for complex non-linear workflows, production-grade scalability (real-time logs, unlimited concurrency, long-running workflows), a native AI agent + MCP governance story with specialized AI connectors, a modern TypeScript-based technology stack, fair task pricing, and predictable economics through renewal — without false marketing claims.